camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/rest.md

 ```

 :::note
-If you do not set the Content-Type header in your Http Headers, the connector will automatically set the 'Content-Type' to 'application/json'.
+If you do not set the `Content-Type` header in your HTTP headers, the Connector will automatically set the `Content-Type` to `application/json`.
 :::

 ![rest connector http headers](../img/connectors-rest-http-headers.png)